Naseb-HR/Naseb-HR/README.md

 ### Hi there 👋
-This is a personal account, showcasing programming work I am doing.
+This is my personal Github profile, showcasing python and R programming work I have done.

-### 🤔 I’m currently learning R and statistic to do business analytics.
+### 🤔 I’m currently learning R and linear statistic.
-### ⚡ Currently working on python
+### ⚡ Currently working with python.

 ## Completed:
 - Text Analysis: Finding work count and key word in document using Python's natural language process and wordcloud.
 - Exploratory Data Analysis and visualization.
-- Organogram (Work in Progress).
+- Organization Organogram using R.

 ## Currently working on:
    - Organization Network Analysis (In progress)